Sign-up in November to get 3 months free! Set the stage for a successful 2025. Use discount code EOY24 when signing up

-Know the maximum length of a single text message
+The maximum length of a single text message

 The maximum length of a single text message is 160 characters so it is essential to make the most of these characters.
-However, it is possible to send a text message with more than 160 characters – but what is important to note is that it will be sent and charged as multiple text messages.
+However, it is possible to send a text message with more than 160 characters – but it will be sent and charged as multiple text messages.
+We’ll try to explain the character limit of text messages in this article, and give you four quick tips to avoid exceeding the 160 character limit of a single text message.

 Understanding the characteristics of a text message